-Former Vermont governor Madeleine Kunin (Pearls, Politics, and Power: How Women Can Win and Lead) delivered a commentary on our local NPR affiliate celebrating the passage of the Patient Protection and Affordable Care Act and the role women played in helping to get this historic health care reform legislation passed.
+Former Vermont governor Madeleine Kunin (Pearls, Politics, and Power) delivered a commentary on our local NPR affiliate celebrating the passage of the Patient Protection and Affordable Care Act and the role women played in helping to get this historic health care reform legislation passed.

 Here’s a partial transcript, courtesy of VPR.net: